Senior HR Business Partner (HR Partners)

 Be an advisor and partner to the business; be the bridge between the business and HR Centers of Excellence

-Identify and address existing and future talent gaps (hard and soft skills) across the Marketing Division
+Identify and address existing and future talent gaps (hard and soft skills) across the Platform Infrastructure Division

 Drive a career journey/capability framework project, ensuring that team members of all levels are able to “see themselves” at Semrush for many years to come